Ian is a visual artist, lay academic and keeps an open mind about unconventional beliefs. He lives with his two dogs and seven cats.

 Pagan or Christian?

-The name Santonilyo may have been clear from the start as evidence of the influence of the Catholic religion had on pagan beliefs, but I think it is more a study on how pagan beliefs influenced Catholicism in the Philippines.
-Catholicism after all, as most people refused to accept, is a remnant of Pagan worship.
-In fact, those who are untouched by Spanish influence still offer pag-anito despite the country having the largest Christian percentage among the nations in the Southeast Asia.
+The name Santonilyo may have been clear from the start as evidence of the influence the Catholic religion had on pagan beliefs, but I think it's more on how pagan beliefs influenced Catholicism in the Philippines.
+Catholicism after all, as most people refused to accept, retains some practices that are distinctly pagan in origin.
+I often hear the phrase "Filipinos are Christian in Religion but Pagan in Practice".

-Being raised in the Roman Catholic faith myself, I don't think its an issue whether the Santo Niño owes its popularity to the pagan idols or the rain deity of the early polytheist Filipinos.
-What mattered to me is that it strengthened the faith of the people and helped build our own national identity, which is why the image is easily accepted and loved by the natives still to this day.
-Similarly, I see no good reason why the appropriation of Santo Niño from Santonilyo should be seen as anything other than a Native development.
+I don't think it's an issue whether the Santo Niño owes its popularity to the pagan idols or the rain deity of the early polytheist Filipinos.
+Because other than religious, it is also a cultural icon for which is why the image is so easily accepted and loved by Filipinos still to this day.

 Philippines of Old: Santonilyo -firstname.lastname@example.org